rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 ![Types_of_Regression](https://user-images.githubusercontent.com/11557572/116693574-c0a67b00-a9db-11eb-87df-965685949fd5.png)

-As you may have notices by now, we are learning Simple Linear Regression and so we will be dealing with Direct Linear Regression and Invesrse Linear Regression.
-The word "Simple" in Simple Linear Regression means that we are only considering two variables (or features).
+As you may have noticed by now, we are learning Simple Linear Regression, and so we will be dealing with Direct Linear Regression and Inverse Linear Regression.
+The word "Simple" in Simple Linear Regression means that we are considering only two variables (or features).

 Regression is used for prediction.
-We are trying to predict the annual profit on the basis of amount spent on R&D. Linear Regression tries to predict the dependent variable by __"fitting"__ a __straight line__ between the scattered points.
-Later on, a point on the straight line given on some value of independent variable is called as __Estimated Value or Predicted Value__.
-For Example, examine the graph below in which a Regression line (in pink) is already implemented
+We are trying to predict the annual profit based on the amount spent on R&D. Linear Regression tries to predict the dependent variable by __fitting__ a __straight line__ among the scattered points.
+Later on, a point on the straight line, given some value of the independent variable, is known as the __Estimated Value__ or __Predicted Value__.
+For example, examine the graph below in which a Regression line (in pink) is already implemented.

 ![DirectRelationPredicted (1)](https://user-images.githubusercontent.com/11557572/116697485-dcf8e680-a9e0-11eb-9a91-ee79347aea4b.png)

-In this graph, x-axis represents independent variable and y-axis represents dependent variable.
-For the value 6 of independent variable, our Actual Value (blue line) is between 15 to 20 whereas our Estimated or Predicted value (black line) by our Regression Line is between 20 to 25.
-If thi was the graph of our R&D budget and Annual Profit problem, it would have meant that our actual profit is between 15 to 20 million at R&D budget of 6 million.
-Whereas, our prediction is telling us that our profit is between 20 to 25 million at R&D budget of 6 million.
+In this graph, the x-axis represents the independent variable, and the y-axis represents the dependent variable.
+For the value of 6 of the independent variable, our Actual Value (blue line) is between 15 to 20, whereas our Estimated or Predicted value (black line) by our Regression Line is between 20 to 25.
+If this was the graph of our R&D budget and Annual Profit problem, it would mean that our actual profit is between 15 to 20 million at an R&D budget of 6 million.
+Whereas, our prediction is telling us that our profit is between 20 to 25 million at an R&D budget of 6 million.

 ### A Regression Line
 A simple line in 2D plane is represented by the equation __Y = a + bX__ where __a__ is the y-intercept and __b__ is a slope.